mk-hill/brows/README.md

 ### Saving targets

 Targets can be saved with a given name using `---save` or `--save-only`.
-Content type preference is saved as well.
+Content type preferences are saved as well.

 ```console
 $ brows --save-only listItems todomvc.com/examples/react 'ul:first-of-type li' -a -d ', '